Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

 The IP will also set out clearly the consequences of proposing and entering into a CVA including the rights to challenge a CVA by any of the creditors who might consider that it be unfair on their part.

-During the initial stages the IP will advise the Directors of his role as the adviser; the nominee; and the supervisor as during the process of a Company Voluntary Arrangement the IP’s role changes.
+During the initial stages the IP will advise the Directors of his role as the adviser; the nominee; and the supervisor as during the process of a Company Voluntary Arrangement the IP’s roles change

 The Proposal is a document which is presented by the Director (although in practical terms is prepared by AABRS) and it includes a trading history; a statement of the Company’s assets and liabilities; cash flow forecasts; a comparison of the outcome to creditors under a Company Voluntary Arrangement compared to their return if the Company were placed into Liquidation.